khakers/go-subgen/README.md

 ## Acknowledgements

-Inspired by [McCloudS/subgen](https://github.com/McCloudS/subgen) but written in Go and for more generic usage.
+Inspired by [McCloudS/subgen](https://github.com/McCloudS/subgen) but written in Go and for more service agnostic (not designed around plex) usage.